-In 1974, Fanaroff & Riley also observed that all sources in their original sample with luminosity measured at 178 MHz lower than 2×10 W/Hz/sr (assuming a Hubble constant of 50 km s-1 Mpc-1) were classified as FR Is, while more powerful radio objects were all presenting the FR II morphology (Fanaroff & Riley, 1974).
-This dichotomy between FR classes is fairly sharp at low radio frequencies (see also ), but Ledlow & Owen (1996) showed that their separation is clearer when comparing radio powers with optical magnitudes of their host galaxies.
+In Fanaroff & Riley (1974) observed that all sources in their original sample with luminosity measured at 178 MHz lower than 2×10^{25} W Hz sr-1 (assuming a Hubble constant of 50 km s-1 Mpc-1) were classified as FR Is, while more powerful radio objects all presented the FR II morphology (Fanaroff & Riley 1974).
+When sources belonging to the two FR classes are plotted in a radio luminosity versus optical magnitude plane where the radio power is estimated at low radio frequencies (i.e., at hundreds of MHz), this dichotomy between the two FR classes is fairly sharp (see, e.g., Ledlow & Owen 1996); how-ever, Capetti et al. (2017a,b), showed that when classifying radio galaxies homogeneously on the basis of their morphology at 1.4 GHz and including low power FR IIs, this neat separation appears to be only a selection effect.

-As previously carried out for the FRICAT and FRIICAT samples, we built a re-scaled diagram plotting the radio power vs the optical magnitudes for our WATs.
-The bulk of WATCAT sources lie below the boundary between FRI and FRII radio galaxies as shown in Fig. 10), mostly lying in the region populated by FRI sources.
-We remark that the dividing line between the two main classes of radio galaxies highlighted by Ledlow and Owen (1976) was appropriately shifted including a correction of 0.12 mag to the magnitude of the host galaxies and a correction of 0.22 mag to convert the Cousin magnitude system into the SDSS one (Fukugita et al., 1996).
-The location of WATs in this radio power vs optical magnitude confirms that the more powerful WATs tend to be associated with more massive galaxies.
+As previously carried out for the FRICAT and FRIICAT samples, we built a re-scaled diagram plotting the radio power versus the optical magnitudes for our WATs.
+The bulk of WATCAT sources lie below the boundary between FRI and FRII radio galaxies as shown in Fig. 10, mostly lying in the region populated by FRI sources.
+We note that the dividing line between the two main classes of radio galaxies highlighted by Ledlow & Owen (1996) was appropriately shifted, including a correction of 0.12 mag to the magnitude of the host galaxies and a correction of 0.22 mag to convert the Cousin magnitude system into the SDSS system (Fukugita et al. 1996).
+The location of WATs in this radio power versus optical magnitude confirms that the more powerful WATs tend to be associated with more massive galaxies.

 As previously shown, classical FR Is belonging to the 3C sample show a positive trend between the [OIII] emission line and radio luminosity with a slope consistent with unity (e.g., Buttiglione et al. 2010).
-This indicates that a constant fraction of the AGN power, as measured from the $L{[OIII]}$ , is then converted into radio power.
-Buttiglione et al. show that the same result, although with a different normalization, is found when considering the FR II radio galaxies again selected out of the 3C.
+This indicates that a constant fraction of the AGN power, as measured from the $L{[OIII]}$, is then converted into radio power.
+Buttiglione et al. (2010) show that the same result, although with a different normalization, is found when considering the FR II radio galaxies again, selected from the 3C sample.

-No neat trend or correlation between $L{1.4}$ and $L{\rm [O~III]}$ can be seen for WATs, as occurs for FR Is, (see Figure 11) where, at a given emission line luminosity, radio power spans over two orders of magnitude.
-Similarly to 3C radio galaxies, it appears that no source has a $L{1.4}/L{\rm [O~III]}$ ratio exceeding ~100, producing the scarcely populated region in the bottom right portion of this plot.
-On the other hand several WATs show values of $L{1.4}/L{\rm [O~III]}$ ratio below the 0.5 threshold.
-The broad distribution of the $L{1.4}/L{\rm [O~III]}$ ratio points that a broad range AGN bolometric power is then converted into radio emission.
+No neat trend or correlation between $L{1,4}$ and $L{[OIII]}$ can be seen for WATs, as occurs for FR Is (see Fig. 11), where at a given emission line luminosity radio power spans two orders of magnitude.
+Similarly to 3C radio galaxies, it appears that no source has a $L{1.4}/L{[OIII]}$ ratio exceeding ~100, producing the scarcely populated region in the bottom right portion of this plot.
+On the other hand, several WATs show values of $L{1.4}/L{\text{[OIII]}}$ below the 0.5 threshold.
+The broad distribution of the $L{1,4}/L{[OIII]}$ ratio suggests that a broad range AGN bolometric power is then converted into radio emission.
 Furthermore, radio luminosity increases, not surprisingly, when the size of the radio source increases.

-Finally, we remark that, as occurred for FR Is both spectroscopic and host properties WAT host galaxies rule out the possibility of having the [OIII] emission line contaminated by star formation thus, we would have been able to observe a trend, if present between radio power and emission line luminosity of the [OIII].
+Finally, as occurred for FR Is, we note that the spectroscopic and host properties of the WAT host galaxies rule out the possibility of having the [OIII] emission line contaminated by star formation, otherwise we would have been able to observe a trend, if present, between radio power and emission line luminosity of the [OIII].